-It's an agreement between the Government and UK insurers, including Admiral, which will allow us to offer more affordable insurance for areas most at risk of flooding, so if your home is at risk, we may be able to save you some money.
+It's an agreement between the Government and UK insurers, including Admiral, which allows us to offer more affordable insurance for areas most at risk of flooding.
+If your home is at risk, we may be able to save you money.

 Who is eligible for Flood Re?

-If you live in a residential property which was built before 2009 then your home could be eligible for the Flood Re scheme.
+If your home was built before 2009, it could be eligible for the Flood Re scheme.

-Unfortunately, not all properties are eligible for the Flood Re scheme, for example those who own commercial properties, buy to let homes or static caravans won't be eligible.
+Unfortunately, not all properties are eligible for the Flood Re scheme.
+Commercial properties, buy to let homes and static caravans aren't eligible, for example.

-Choose from three levels of home insurance cover, each with a range of different features that you can tailor to suit you.
+Choose from three levels of home insurance cover, each with a range of features you can tailor to suit you.

 Admiral Buildings Insurance covers your home's essentials.